tomatohater/django-unfriendly/README.rst

 Goals
 *****

+1. The application must be completely transparent...
+Obfuscated urls should behave exactly like the original url.
+HTTP responses should be indistinguishable.

-1. The original url is never exposed (no redirect).
+2. The original url must never be exposed (no redirect).

-2. Make tampering with the obfuscated url difficult.
+3. Tampering with the obfuscated url should be difficult.
 A tampered url should return a ``404 - Page not found`` error.

-3. Obfuscated urls are idempotent and may be safely cached.
+4. Obfuscated urls should be idempotent and may be safely cached.
+Or at least as cachable as the original url.

 Installation